gbarnier/CT-perfusion/README.md

 ---
 ### Training process
-The code for training our neural network is decomposed in four files within the **python** folder:
+The main code base is located within the **python** folder, and the commands to run the programs can be found in the **makefile** folder.
+Our numerical optimization code is implemented using the PyTorch open source machine learning library based on the Torch library:
 1. **CTP_main.py** and **CTP_train.py** contain the optimization workflow
 2. **CTP_models.py** contains the 8 different neural network architectures tested throughout our analysis
 3. **CTP_utils.py** implements other useful functions such as loading/saving results, GPU memory management, etc.